ejhusom/iExplain/README.md

-# iExplain - Explainability Module
+# iExplain - Intent Explainability Tool

-iExplain is a framework designed to generate human-understandable explanations for actions, events, or decisions made by AI agents or systems.
-It aims to provide clear, context-aware explanations to help users understand the reasoning behind specific sequences of events.
+iExplain is a framework for generating human-understandable explanations for intent-based management systems.
+It helps stakeholders understand how their high-level intents were interpreted, what actions were taken, and the outcomes achieved.

+## Current Status

+iExplain is currently in active development as part of the INTEND project.
+The tool can:
+- Parse intents in TMF format (Turtle RDF)
+- Analyze basic log files to determine if intents were met
+- Generate structured explanations via a multi-agent system
+- Present results through a web interface

 ## Installation